UniversalDependencies/UD_Italian-Valico/README.md

 # Citation

-You are encouraged to cite the following paper:
+You are encouraged to cite the following article:

+@article{di2022valico,
+  title={VALICO-UD: Treebanking an Italian Learner Corpus in Universal Dependencies}, author={Di Nuovo, Elisa and Sanguinetti, Manuela and Mazzei, Alessandro and Corino, Elisa and Bosco, Cristina}, journal={IJCoL.
+Italian Journal of Computational Linguistics}, volume={8}, number={8-1}, year={2022}, publisher={Accademia University Press}
+}

+Other references:

 @inproceedings{dinuovo2019towards,
   title={Towards an Italian learner treebank in universal dependencies},